Table of Contents

 10. Corpse Pose (Savasana)

 At first glance, Corpse Pose (lying flat on your back doing nothing) seems like the easiest yoga pose, but it can actually be one of the most challenging for many people to fully relax into.
-Despite its simplicity, Savasana is incredibly rejuvenating for the body and mind.
-You lie down, close your eyes, and consciously release every bit of tension in your body, from your toes up to your face.
-This allows all the benefits of your yoga session to sink in.
-Physiologically, Savasana shifts your nervous system into “rest and digest” mode, activating the parasympathetic nervous system .
-As a result, your heart rate and blood pressure drop and stress hormones dissipate, leaving you in a state of deep calm.
+This lets you fully immerse yourself in the aftermath of your yoga practice.
+On a physiological level, Savasana puts your body in the “rest and digest” mode of the parasympathetic nervous system.
+This causes your heart and blood pressure to lower and the levels of stress hormones to decrease resulting in a deep calm state.

 The Gentle Path to a Daily Yoga Routine